wp-plugins/add-to-any/README.txt

 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of active development**, over **2.5 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
+With **years of active development**, over **2.6 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
 Thanks for your feedback!

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin